We encourage every pupil at College to express herself creatively and learn to work collaboratively.

 One of the highlights of College’s musical year is the House Music Competition.
 Each Junior House chooses a popular song and arranges it for their House choir and band.
 The competition is always a colourful, entertaining and joyous occasion.

 In addition to our fixed, annual series of concerts, we often present concerts beyond College.
-We have recently expanded the number of public concerts we give, staging events in Pittville Pump Room and Tewkesbury Abbey.
+We have recently expanded the number of public concerts we give, staging events in Chapel Arts and Pittville Pump Room in Cheltenham, and at Tewkesbury Abbey.
 Our major overseas tours take place biennially, usually in the first week of the summer holidays.
 Recent tours have taken us to Venice, Tuscany and Umbria, Emilia Romagna, Provence, Andalucia and Catalonia.
 Over the past few years, the choir has also sung in St. Paul's Cathedral, London, St. George's Chapel, Windsor, Salisbury Cathedral, Eton College Chapel and York Minster.